brianbroderick/wergild/docs/creation.md

 Could even one electron in a trillion sustain life?
 What would it look like sitting on an electron looking to the sky and seeing a universe of atoms?

-What is the electron made of?
-Are there trillions of somethings vastly smaller that make up one electron?
-If so, do they follow the same pattern?

 Similar is the macro vs. the micro.
 If the pattern repeats itself so, does size matter?
+Is there an array of even smaller somethings that make up an electron?
+If so, do they follow the same pattern?

 By combining a universe of atoms, an object is formed.
 Would another object be formed by combining a universe of stars?
 What would that be?